Onelinerhub/onelinerhub/python/using_string_replace.md

 yourString.replace(oldvalue, newvalue, count)
 ```

-- .replace() - does not require any imports
-- replace() - method replaces a specific phrase with other specified phrase.
+- replace() - replaces specific phrase with other specified phrase (does not require any imports)

-# Example
+## Example

 ```python
 sentence = "I like Apple"
 y = sentence.replace("Apple","Pear")
 print(y)
 ```

-## Output
 ```python
 I like Pear
 ```